Spinit-AB/stack-cms/ReadMe.md

 4. Open the solution-file in Visual Studio and launch the project (if npm will kick in on startup this can take a while and it can seem like Visual Studio is hanging, be patient :) )

 5. When you launch the site Umbraco will greet you with a Installation guide.
-Fill in credentials for your account and click "Customize"
+Fill in credentials you want for your account.
+Be careful as the password is displayed in clear text.
+Later the password will be visable in Visual Studio settings so dont use your own password.

+Click "Customize"

 !!!
 Important !!!
 Dont click "Install" here.